 “A stunning first impression was not the same thing as love at first sight.
 But surely it was an invitation to consider the matter” – Lois McMaster Bujold

 I know this is not a treatise in love but I firmly believe that if customer relationships were a contact sport, then every contact matters, especially the first.
-And it is your business to make it matter, not matter what role you play.
-It doesn’t matter whether you are a challenger from the outside, the weary incumbent fighting for new business or just one of many upstarts in the upcoming RFP beauty parade.
+And it is your business to make it matter, no matter what role you play.
+It doesn’t matter whether you are a challenger from the outside, the weary incumbent fighting for new business, or just one of many upstarts in the upcoming RFP beauty parade.

 Fragile as first impressions may be, they linger.
-I recollect when a very senior executive in a company I used to work for drove the key decision maker of a very geeky, very important prospect from a breakfast meeting to our office.
+I recollect when a very senior executive in a company I used to work for drove the key decision-maker of a very geeky, very important prospect from a breakfast meeting to our office.
 Unbeknownst to us (until we saw the valet drive the car into the hotel foyer), he did so in his trusty, rusty (missing 2 hub caps, sorry) car.
 My heart sank, I consoled myself for at least trying and convinced myself I was staring at a No Commission, No McDonald’s Happy Meal quarter for my son.

-At the end of the trip, I asked the decision maker his one key takeaway from his trip.
+At the end of the trip, I asked the decision-maker his one key takeaway from his trip.
 I almost fell when he said, “You guys are different and you are genuine.
 I loved the drive to the office – we had an invigorating conversation and I loved that car he drives, so different than what I expected!”